chloeekk/chloeekk.github.io/posts/creating-location-specific-landing-pages/index.md

-According to Google’s algorithm mechanics, the search results you receive on Google vary based on your geographic location (or the geographic preferences implied in your search terms).
-For businesses with physical local stores or those offering location-specific services, creating landing pages tailored to specific regions is essential.
+According to Google's algorithm mechanics, the search results you receive on Google vary based on your geographic location (or the geographic preferences implied in your search terms).
+For businesses with physical local stores or those offering location-specific services, creating landing pages tailored to specific regions is essential—following core [landing page optimization](https://chloevolution.com/posts/landing-page-optimization/) practices while incorporating geographic signals.
 These pages not only help search engine crawlers better retrieve and understand your content but also enable visitors to quickly grasp what products or services are available near their residence.

 ## How Search Engine Crawlers Process "Geographic Location" Information
 The core goal of search engines is to deliver the most relevant and localized results to users.
 Crawlers achieve this by matching user search intent with actual results through the following two aspects: